-Yesterday I showed you how if got my living room ready for Fall.
-I also showed you my favorite homemade Fall pillows that have been going strong for the third year now.
+Yesterday I showed you my favorite homemade Fall pillows that have been going strong for the third year now.
 But truth be told.
 I wanted something new too.

 New pillows.
 So I stopped the procrastination and got on with it.

 You see I had this stack of sweaters lying around in my craft room for at least a year.

 I knew that I wanted to turn them into new pillows.
 I just hadn’t done it yet.